 How much does college cost?

 This seems like it should be a reasonably simple question with a straight forward answer.
 However, that is not nearly the case.
-In fact, there are at least 4 answers to this question about college costs, and understanding them is important in being a good consumer.
+In fact, there are at least 4 answers to this question about college costs.
+Understanding them is important in being a good consumer.